| Previous | Contents | Index |

 For the Int-X25 (OpenVMS or Tru64 UNIX only) or NSAP forms of

-addresses, the DTE-address
+addresses, the DTE-address or

-must be available for use as part of
+nsap-address must be available for use as part of

 your OSI transport configuration.
 PMDF-X400 does not configure your OSI